virezox/mech/readme.md

 - https://github.com/sponsors/89z
 - <https://paypal.com/donate?hosted_button_id=UEJBQQTU3VYDY>

-Any business using this software, in its original form or modified, must make the source code available to its users.
-This includes software as a service.
-If you wish to purchase an unrestricted license, or for other business questions, contact me:
+Software is not licensed for commercial use.
+If you wish to purchase a commercial license, or for other business questions, contact me:

 - srpen6@gmail.com
 - Discord srpen6#6983